Norgreen/FRT-Media-Framing-Thesis/README.md

 The appendix contains the code and scripts in addition to all documents of written consent for data collection, legal guidance from UBVA, frame definitions and processes.

 ### Appendix 1: written permissions
 Contains all documents of written permission from the media outlets + article agreements.
 Note that there are fewer documents than media outlets, as some outlets are owned by the same parent company.

+NOTE: As the repository has been made publicly available, emails containing permissions from outlets have been removed.
+The Appendix 1 is not deleted.

 ### Appendix 2: UBVA
 Contains the email correspondance with UBVA (Udvalget Til Beskyttelse Af Videnskabeligt Arbejde).